AN ESSAY BY KAREN SERGEANT

 • Examples: Revenue; NPS scores; renewals; churn.

-The truth is, durable systems and powerful delegation don’t just happen.
-They’re designed — intentionally, and usually by a founder who is ready to lead in a new way.
+The truth is, durable systems and powerful delegation don’t just emerge — they’re designed.
+Intentionally.
+And usually by a founder ready to lead in a different way.

 This is the shift I call Upstream Leadership.
-It’s the mindset and operating style that moves you out of the daily churn and into high-leverage design.
-You stop being the one holding everything together — and start being the one building the structure that holds everything up.
+It’s the mindset and operating stance that moves you out of the daily churn and into high-leverage design.
+You stop being the one holding everything together — and start becoming the one building the structure that holds everything up.

 The path to AI-readiness — and to sustainable growth — doesn’t come from doing more.
 It comes from doing things differently.
-Once you’ve stabilized the habits of a system-ready business, a new kind of leadership becomes not only possible, but necessary.
+Once you’ve stabilized the habits of a system-ready business, a new kind of leadership becomes not only possible, but necessary — one that scales decision-making, shares ownership and unlocks true autonomy at every level.

 I call it Upstream Leadership: a role shift that pulls your value earlier in the process (“upstream”), where your clarity and intent shape the work — without requiring you to touch every task.